Communal dancefloor energy at one of

 When and where can I buy tickets?

 Ticket sales have started and you can get yours via our ticket shop.
-We are currently in the final ticket waves, so some tickets may have sold out already and will not be available anymore.
+We are currently in the final ticket waves, so some tickets may have sold out already and will no longer be available.

 How many tickets can I order?